Explaining low l anomalies in the CMB power spectrum with resonant superstring excitations during inflation: Abstract

 \section{Abstract}

-We explore the possibility that both the suppression of the $\ell = 2$ multipole moment of the power spectrum of the cosmic microwave background temperature fluctuations and the possible dip in the power spectrum for $\ell = 10-30$ can be explained as the result of the resonant creation of sequential excitations of a fermionic (or bosonic) open (or closed) superstring that couples to the inflaton field.
-We show that a superstring with $\approx 43$ or 42 oscillations can fit the dips in the CMB {\it TT} and {\it EE} power spectra at $\ell = 2$, and $\ell = 20$, respectively.
-We deduce degeneracy of $N\approx 1340$ from which we infer a coupling constant between the string and the inflaton field of $\lambda = 0.06 \pm 0.05$.
-This implies masses of $m \approx 540-750$ $m_{pl}$ for these states.
-We also show marginal evidence for the next lower excitation with $n = 41$ oscillations on the string at $\ell \approx 60$.
-Although the evidence of the dips at $\ell \approx 20 $ and $\ell \approx 60$ are of marginal statistical significance, and there are other possible interpretations of these features, this could constitute the first observational evidence of the existence of a superstring in Nature.
+We explore the possibility that both the suppression of the $\ell = 2$ multipole moment of the power spectrum of cosmic microwave background temperature fluctuations and the possible dip for $\ell = 10-30$ can be explained as well as a possible new dip for $\ell \approx 60$ as the result of the resonant creation of sequential excitations of a fermionic (or bosonic) closed superstring that couples to the inflaton field.
+We consider a D=26 closed bosonic string with one toroidal compact dimension as an illustration of how string excitations might imprint themselves on the CMB.
+We analyze the existence of successive momentum states, winding states or oscillations on the string as the source of the three possible dips in the power spectrum.
+Although the evidence of these dips are of marginal statistical significance, this might constitute the first observational evidence of successive superstring excitations in Nature.

-\section{INTRODUCTION}
+\section{Introduction}

 It is generally accepted that the energy scale of superstrings is so high that it is impossible to ever observe a superstring in the laboratory.
 There is, however, one epoch in which the energy scale of superstrings was obtainable in Nature.
 That is in the realm of the early moments of trans-Plankian \cite{Martin01} chaotic inflation out of the string theory landscape.